petsc/petsc/doc/faq/index.rst

 ``FormFunction()`` and ``FormJacobian()``) and then retreive the information in your ``FormJacobian()`` function.

-Computing The Jacobian Or Preconditioner Is Time Consuming, Is There Any Way To Compute It Less Often?
+Computing the Jacobian or preconditioner is time consuming.
+Is there any way to compute it less often?
 ------------------------------------------------------------------------------------------------------

 PETSc has a variety of ways of lagging the computation of the Jacobian or the